 The Black Panther II Director Rallies Against Georgia’s Voting Laws

 Fighting for what’s right takes plenty of courage.
 Several celebrities have spoken out against Georgia’s voting law, named SB202.
 According to The Hollywood Reporter, the law’s oppressive restrictions has led to widespread outrage from the black community.
-Furthermore, the law requires new ID for absentee ballots, limits the use of drop boxes and prohibits people from giving food and water to voters waiting in line.
+Moreover, the law mandates new identification for mail-in ballots, restricts the usage of ballot drop boxes, and forbids individuals from providing refreshments to voters waiting in line.
 The SB202 law puts a whole new meaning on voter suppression.

 Of course, a slew of celebrities such as Black Panther II director Ryan Coolger expressed their immediate dislike of the new law.
 In an op-ed published by Shadow and Act, Coolger condemned Georgia’s Republican governor Brian Kemp for enforcing voter suppression.
-“As an African-American, and as a citizen, I oppose all attempts, explicit and otherwise, to shrink the electorate and reduce access to the ballot,” the director told Shadow and Act.
+“As an African-American citizen, I am against any efforts, whether direct or indirect, to limit the voting population and impede access to voting,” the director expressed to Shadow and Act.

 Moreover, the director initially had plans to boycott the state, but decided against it after learning his actions wouldn’t benefit the greater good.
 Instead, Coolger used his influence to support organizations like the Stacey Abrams Fair Fight Action, which helps fight off voter suppression.
 Fortunately, Ryan Coolger found another way to fight off systematic racism in the state.